XV - Arrogate

 Krissie looked at Connor.
 “Are you in fact suggesting our Mr. Wexler is responsible for this brouhaha?”

-“No, never,” Connor said, shaking his head, but the look of fear on his face told otherwise.
-“However, his ability could have been stolen or forcibly given to The Corporation under duress.”
+“No, never.”
+Connor shook his head.
+The look of fear on his face said different.
+“However, his ability could have been stolen or forcibly given to them under duress, The Corporation.”

 Connor stared off into space.
 No one said anything.
 Finally, I said something.
-“Look, obviously The Corporation can imitate the visual displacement thing.
-Who’s to say they didn’t do the same with the spiritual displacement.”
+“Look, obviously The Corporation can imitate the visual displacement thing, right?
+Who’s to say they didn’t do the same with spiritual displacement.”

 Connor looked at me with concern.
 “I hope you’re not right, Kevin.
-The Corporation managed to crack the concept of visual displacement.
+The Corporation was able to crack the concept of visual displacement.
 The math behind it, it’s not so hard to figure out, but to synthesize spiritual displacement?
-It’s impossible, basically, just as synthesizing temporal displacement will always be impossible.
-But…” Connor cut himself off, staring blankly into the room.
-He shook his head, running his fingers through the air.
-“We need to interrogate these goons.”
+It’s impossible, just as synthesizing temporal displacement will always be impossible.
+But…” Connor cut himself off.
+He stared blankly into the room.
+He shook his head as he ran his fingers through his hair.
+“We need to interrogate these bastards.”

-Ryan readily agreed and walked to the center console controlling the beds.
-Blue force fields appeared, separating each bed.
+Ryan readily agreed.
+He approached the center console controlling the beds.
+Blue force fields appeared and separated each bed.
 The pale blue walls became cloudy so one could not see inside.

 Krissie leaned over to me to explain, “They’re separating them and will be interviewing them one at a time.
-This way, those sods will not have the opportunity to use one another’s answers.”
-She suddenly squeezed my arm – hard – and then let go.
-I nodded, writing it off as her touchy feely personality.
+This way, those sods won’t have the opportunity to use one another’s answers.”
+She suddenly squeezed my arm hard and then let go.
+I nodded and wrote her action off as her touchy feely personality.
 Detective work is the same in any era, regardless how cool the technology is.

 “Don’t you have some kind of future truth serum that would make this go faster?”

-“We do,” she said, rubbing up behind me, body fully pressed up against mine at this point.
+“We do.”
+She rubbed up behind me.
+Her body now fully pressed up against mine.
 “But it’s dangerous.
 If one of those lads were a Brüder in disguise, it would kill him in seconds.
-For humans, it works reliably for a half an hour, give or take, but then they require induced sleep or they could die of over stimulated brain activity.
+It works reliably for a half an hour for humans, give or take.
+They would then require induced sleep.
+Otherwise, they could die of over stimulated brain activity.
 It’s a last resort.
 The agents know this, as does Connor.”
 Krissie paused.
 “He may get what he needs before we have to think about that protocol.”

 Now Krissie was all but pushing up against me from behind.
-Normally, I would welcome such an act, but under these circumstances, it seemed more than odd.
+Normally, I would welcome such an act from such a beautiful woman.
+But under these circumstances?
+It seemed a little more than odd.
 I turned my head to give her an inquisitive look.
-She smiled seductively, wrapping her left arm around my middle.
+She smiled seductively while wrapping her left arm around my middle.
 I was about to say something to her regarding her advance.
-Her next action all but provided the explanation.
+Her next action provided the explanation.
 With her right hand, she raised an injector of TS-14 and thrust it into my jugular.

 “Connor!”
-She snapped, her noticeable British accent gone.
-Both Connor and Ryan looked back, immediately recognizing the new threat.
+She snapped.
+Her noticeable British accent was missing.
+Both Connor and Ryan looked back and immediately recognized the new threat.